 3. Jesus doesn’t condemn us for Doubting

 A blogger once wrote John’s dilemma was a very awkward moment in the Gospels.
 Did Jesus think this was awkward?
 He certainly didn’t.
-But he performed more miracles to assure John that he is in the right path (Luke 7:21-22).
+But he performed more miracles to assure John that he is on the right path (Luke 7:21-22).
 Jesus wasn’t rebuking John the Baptist when he said “And blessed is the one who is not offended by me” (Luke 7:23).
 He was gently urging John to continue to believe despite the circumstances.
 In fact, Jesus was impressed by John’s behavior because being the greatest Prophet ever, John did not attempt to figure out anything on his own but lowered himself to the point of asking Jesus for an explanation (Luke 7:24-28).

 Jesus often rebuked the Pharisees and Teachers of the Law for their arrogance of unbelief (Matthew 12:38-39).
 But he never condemned people whose doubts were sincere.
 We know this because he appeared to Thomas to prove the resurrection was real so that Thomas will not ultimately end up in unbelief (John 20:26-28), He restored Peter (John 21:15-19).
 Jesus is still the same.
 He doesn’t hold our doubts against us.
-In fact, Jude 1:22 advise us to follow this example of Jesus.
+In fact, Jude 1:22 advises us to follow this example of Jesus.
 Let us remember Jesus’ words to Thomas every time doubts overshadow our faith.
 “Blessed are those who have not seen and yet have believed.”
 (John 20:29)

 Today the Christian World remembers John the Baptist as a Martyr, not as a doubter.
 Although John died a violent death, I am absolutely certain he died with a great sense of joy and peace, knowing his death will not be in vain, because Jesus had already blown away the shadows of doubt that clouded his faith.